human1-z/Lylia-Offseason-2025/README.md

 * Adds many Star Wars sounds to RobotController resources.
 * Added Skystone Sounds Chooser Sample Program.
 * Switches out startup, connect chimes, and error/warning sounds for Star Wars sounds
-* Updates OnBot Java to use a WebSocket for communication with the robot
+* Updates OnBot Java to use a WebSocket for communication with the lyliaRobot
     * The OnBot Java page no longer has to do a full refresh when a user switches from editing one file to another

 Known issues: